All Three of Us

 All Three of Us (original title: Nous trois ou rien; also known as The Three of Us) is a 2015 French biographical comedy-drama film written, directed by and starring Kheiron in his directorial debut.
 The film also stars Leïla Bekhti, Gérard Darmon and Zabou Breitman.
 It was screened at the Tokyo International Film Festival where it won the Special Jury Prize.
 The film was nominated for the César Award for Best First Feature Film at the 41st César Awards.

 Synopsis

 Kheiron plays the role of his father, Hibat Tabib, born in Iran, convicted for his political opinions under the Shah.
-Continuing to fight for democracy with his young wife Fereshteh under Iran new repressive regime of the Ayatollah Khomeini, they will finally leave their country with their son Manouchehr for security reasons to live in France.
+Continuing to fight for democracy with his young wife Fereshteh under the new repressive Iranian regime of the Ayatollah Khomeini, they are finally forced to leave their country for security reasons, taking their son Manouchehr to live in France.